open-access-policies/streaming/_security_policies/sec_pol_005.md

 ### 5. Definitions

-**Vendor:** Any external organization that provides goods or services to the Company under a contractual agreement.
+**Vendor:** Any external organization that provides goods or services to [Company Name] under a contractual agreement.

 **Critical Vendor:** A vendor whose service disruption could significantly impact platform operations, user safety, or regulatory compliance.